remla25-team22/operation/docs/deployment.md

 ## Request flow

 1. An incoming (external) request enters the cluster through the Istio defined `Ingress Gateway`
-2. Istio routes the request via a `Virtual Service` to `app-service v1` or `app-sesrvice v2` based on canary rules with a 90/10 split
+2. Istio routes the request via a `Virtual Service` to `app-service v1` or `app-service v2` based on canary rules with a 90/10 split
 3. Sticky sessions are used to ensure consistent routing per user
 4. The `app-service` forwards incoming requests to the corresponding `model-service` (either `v1` or `v2`, based on `app-service` version)
 5. `app-service` serves the response from `model-service` to the user